Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Results and Analysis

 \subsection{Concept entanglement tends to amplify erase-retain imbalance}

 Across object and style unlearning (refer to Table~\ref{tab: style_and_object}), existing methods consistently show an imbalance between target erasure and non-target preservation.
-Prior work \cite{amara2025erasebench, moon2024holistic} attributes this to concept entanglement, where erasure spreads to visually or semantically related concepts.
-Our results reflect the same pattern: Tables~\ref{tab: ip} and \ref{tab: over_earsing_effect_main} show stronger degradation when targets share structure with other concepts, including related categories in over-erasure analysis and similar IP characters.
-Methods such as ESD, UCE, SPM, MACE, RECE, and ACE often suppress targets while over-erasing neighboring concepts, as illustrated by failures on \textit{Parachute} and \textit{Gas Pump}.
-Overall, when updates are not localized to target-specific sub-circuits, suppression propagates along shared pathways, making balanced unlearning infeasible for similar or related concepts.
+Prior work \citet{amara2025erasebench, moon2024holistic} attributes this to concept entanglement, where erasure spreads to visually or semantically related concepts.
+Our results reflect the same pattern: Tables~\ref{tab: ip} and \ref{tab: over_earsing_effect_main} in the Appendix show stronger degradation when targets share structure with other concepts, including related categories in over-erasure analysis and similar IP characters.
+Prior methods often suppress targets while over-erasing neighboring concepts, as illustrated by failures on \textit{Parachute} and \textit{Gas Pump}.